amir14a/flutter_clean_architecture_task/README.md

 git clone git@github.com:amir14a/flutter_clean_architecture_task.git
 cd flutter_clean_architecture_task
 ```
-2- Create a file named .env and set SHARED_PREFERENCES_KEY value like this example:
+2- Create a file named .env in the root of project and set SHARED_PREFERENCES_KEY value like this example:
 > [!CAUTION]
 > Your value must be 16 characters.